vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-platform-version.md

 ---
-title: "PII-compliant accounts"
+title: "PII platform version"
-slug: "pii-compliant-accounts"
+slug: "pii-platform-version"
 hidden: true
 createdAt: "2022-02-22T22:27:02.330Z"
 updatedAt: "2022-11-18T18:34:36.446Z"
 ---
 >❗ This feature is in closed beta phase, meaning we are working to improve it.
 Do not share this documentation with people outside of your company.

-This integration allows stores to manage shoppers’ Personal Identifiable Information (PII) in compliance with data privacy regulations such as [GDPR and LGPD](https://vtex.com/us-en/privacy-and-agreements/vtex-commitment/).
+The VTEX platform allows stores to manage shoppers’ Personal Identifiable Information (PII) in compliance with data privacy regulations such as [GDPR and LGPD](https://vtex.com/us-en/privacy-and-agreements/vtex-commitment/).
 This means that:
 - PII is hidden by default.
 - Each PII retrieval is an auditable event.
 - Data at rest is stored in the region or country selected by the store.

 ## Parties' responsibilities